jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-seeding-keyvault.md

  	- esml-project005-sp-oid
  	- esml-project005-sp-secret

+- 2) Add tenant information
+	- tenant-id

+## Example Scenario - using this information when setting up new project in the AIFactory
-- 2) ESML ADMIN, configures the Azure Devope "esml-project" RELEASE pipeline, 4 VARIABLES need to be set. /Edit release/ Note that 2 valus is copied from external keuvaylt.
+ESML ADMIN, configures the Azure Devops "esml-project" RELEASE pipeline, 4 VARIABLES need to be set. /Edit release/ Note that 2 valus is copied from external keuvaylt.
 Then run the RELEASE pipeline.

 	`project_number_000 = 005`